jsievers/tycho-demo/exercises/Exercise_05_Add_Product/tychodemo.parent/README.txt

       <feature id="org.eclipse.rcp"/>

+  - CAVEAT: due to bug https://bugs.eclipse.org/bugs/show_bug.cgi?id=359090
+    you have to make sure that there is no <plugins> section in your feature-based product.
+Right-click tychodemo.product > Open with > Text editor.
+    Delete the <plugins> section if found.

   Note the product is being built as part of the existing packaging type "eclipse-repository".
   This is not intuitive and there will be a dedicated packaging type for p2-updatable eclipse products in a later version of tycho.